OssiPesonen/jamstack-builder-webhook/README.md

 2. Run `npm install` or `yarn install`.
 3. Copy `.env.dist` as `.env` and set your variable values.
 4. Start the server using pm2 with `pm2 start server.js` or just `node server.js`
-4. Do a POST call to your server's address with the specified `BUILDER_PORT` and `BUILDER_WEBHOOK_HASH`.
+5. Do a POST call to your server's address with the specified `BUILDER_PORT` and `BUILDER_CONTENT_WEBHOOK_PATH`.
 Don't forget to include the additional header, if you set one in the `BUILDER_REQ_HEADER`.
 For example `POST http://localhost:8082/gxrjg4y6s6kjshznb1a5` (with headers).
+6. (optional) Set your Github repository webhook to point to the same server,to `BUILDER_GITHUB_WEBHOOK_PATH`, and set the same secret as the content (or change the server implementation if you want different secrets)

 ## Recommendations